 It’s easy to blame the big pharma companies because they seem to be profiting the most from the current painkiller crisis.
 However, there are many other critical players involved in this dilemma.
 The doctors who prescribe painkillers for extra cash, the parents who don’t educate their kids or hide their prescriptions, and the people who illegally provide the drugs to others all share part of the blame for painkiller addictions.

 For those who are currently facing addiction and are desperately seeking long-term recovery, it’s highly recommended to receive inpatient treatment.
-There are plenty of benefits ranging from detox to medical supervision, exercise, diet changes, and inpatients typically stay in beautiful private settings.
-Call to receive help for painkiller addiction and reclaim your life.
+There are plenty of benefits ranging from medically supervised detox, exercise, diet changes, and counseling.
+Call to receive help for painkiller addiction and to reclaim your life.